 Performing root chakra exercises can alleviate problems with your lower back, osteoporosis and various other bone diseases.

-The treatment of all these issues, ailments, and diseases must start from a stable and firm base center that is a well balanced first chakra.
+The treatment of all these issues, ailments, and diseases on the energy level must start from a stable and firm base center - that is a well-balanced first chakra.

 Physical Manifestations of Imbalanced Base Chakra

 - have difficulties with physical coordination,

 - often lack energy,